IN THE NEWS…

 Teaching newcomers about personal finance

-The Autorité des marchés financiers (AMF) has issued a guide entitled L'essentiel des finances personnelles – Programme pour nouveaux arrivants au Québec (Personal finance essentials – Program for newcomers to Québec; in French only).
+The Autorité des marchés financiers (AMF) has issued a guide entitled L'essentiel des finances personnelles – Programme pour nouveaux arrivants au Québec (pdf - 16 MB)This link will open in a new window (Personal finance essentials – Program for newcomers to Québec; in French only).
 The guide is intended to help new immigrants learn about the Québec financial system and personal finance issues.
 It can also be used in French language classes.
 If you need a PowerPoint presentation (in French) to introduce the guide, contact us; it is available on request.

 2016 AMF Index: Financial awareness improving in Québec